 Section 3.

-Regional representatives shall be elected democratically by the members of the organization of that regional area in conjunction with the Annual Meeting, for a term of two years.
-In order to provide for staggered terms the elections to be held
+Regional representatives shall be elected democratically by the members of the organization of that regional area for a term of two years. .
+The terms of office will be staggered, with two of the four positions available each year.

-at the 2006 Annual Meeting shall select the South and Northeast regional representatives for a one-year term and the West and Midwest for a two-year term.

 Section 4.